Poitrel: Melbourne Cup

 Poitrel started the race wide, trailed the field for most of the race, and then came home in the final stages to win by half a length.
-Some reporters called it the performance of a century: ‘He is entitled to be included among the limited band of great horses that have raced in Australia’.
+Some reporters called it the performance of a century: 'He is entitled to be included among the limited band of great horses that have raced in Australia'.

-His victory under this heavy burden was Poitrel’s only win in Melbourne, but racegoers at Flemington responded to the achievement.
+His victory under this heavy burden was Poitrel's only win in Melbourne, but racegoers at Flemington responded to the achievement.

 Stud career

 Poitrel was retired to Arrowfield Stud, where he stood until the stud was sold, in 1924.
 He then went to L.K.S.
-Mackinnon’s Maribyrnong Stud, Melbourne.
-The best of his progeny was Begamba who won St Leger Stakes’ in three states.
+Mackinnon's Maribyrnong Stud, Melbourne.
+The best of his progeny was Belgamba who won St Leger Stakes' in three states.

 Poitrel died on the 2 May 1932 while performing stud duties at Tarong Station north of Toowoomba, Queensland.
 He was aged 17.

 In 2018 Poitrel was inducted to the Australian Racing Hall of Fame.